 Objective: The goal of our study is to build a containerized workflow that can improve reproducibility of untargeted metabolomics data processing.

-Methods: We used Nextflow, a pipeline development tool supporting containerization, and high performance computing (HiPerGator) to develop the workflow.
-Docker container were used to bundle all codes and dependencies.
-Metabolomic data processing was completed using MZmine-2.53.
-We tested the performance of our metabolic pipeline using human milk samples collected as part of the Breastfeeding and Early Child Health (BEACH) Study.
+Findings: We used Nextflow, a pipeline development tool supporting containerization, and high performance computing (HiPerGator) to develop a metabolomics data processing workflow.
+All code and dependencies for the metabolomics pipeline were packaged as Docker containers.
+Metabolomics data processing was completed using a batch file for MZmine-2.53.
+Features of the metabolomics pipeline include: 1) analysis ready data sets, 2) estimates on computational resource allocation and 3) formatted reports that provide descriptive statistics and visualizations related to metabolomics data processing.
+We tested the performance of our metabolic pipeline using a variety of publically available untargeted metabolomics data sets.
+Our analysis found that containerized metabolomics workflow provided stable readouts in terms of the number of features identified across metabolomics samples tested.

-Findings: To illustrate how our workflow can be used, the numerical instability caused by different versions of data processing software (i.e., MZmine) was evaluated.
-Significant variations of detected number of peaks of the four samples across different software versions (MZmine-2.11 versus MZmine-2.53) were observed (paired t-test p-value is 0.002), which contrasts with the deterministic behavior produced by each of the individual versions of MZmine.
-As a fixed version of MZmine (version 2.53) and all its dependencies were dockerized and incorporated in our pipeline, we are able to obtain stable readouts.

 Conclusion: Our results demonstrate a Nextflow-based framework for untargeted metabolomics data processing has potential to improve reproducibility at the level of data processing.